 Aside from being very unoriginal from a conceptual standpoint, with many, if not all enemy designs looking very familiar compared to most other games that had been released during the sixth generation, the game is also rife with glitches and graphical inconsistencies.
 It’s amazing to think that after fifteen years of developing the game, it wasn’t even finished when it was finally released; especially under the circumstances, since although many details had been changed throughout the development cycle, most of the basic premise and settings of the game had largely remained the same throughout, judging by some of the earliest footage from back in 1998.

 Gameplay – 5/10

-It has been said by many that the game is mainly just fan service as opposed to it being something that many other gamers would also be able to get on board with; and my opinion, that’s evident enough.
-It is a very basic first-person shooter, especially compared with many of the other games in the genre that were being released at around that time, such as BioShock, Fallout 3 and even Gearbox Software’s own Borderlands.
-There are a few mini games strewn about the place, but not enough to hold player’s interest for considerably long.
+It has been said by many that the game is mainly just fan service as opposed to it being something that many other gamers would also be able to get on board with; and in my opinion, that’s evident enough.
+It is a very basic first-person shooter, especially compared with many of the other games in the genre that were being released at around that time, such as BioShock, Fallout 3, and even Gearbox Software’s own Borderlands.
+There are a few mini-games strewn about the place, but not enough to hold the player’s interest for considerably longer.